Scope and Storage Classes

 return 0;

-The log_count and format_prefix in logger.c are marked with static for internal linkage, meaning even if another file has a global variable also named log_count, there will be no conflict.
-This is the core value of static at the file level—information hiding, encapsulating the internal implementation details of a module and only exposing the public interface through the header file.
+Helper B (internal)helper_b in utils.c is marked with static for internal linkage, meaning even if another file has a global variable named helper_b, it won't conflict.
+This is the core value of static at the file level—information hiding, encapsulating the module's internal implementation details and exposing only the public interface through the header file.

-If you are curious about what happens without static—try defining a int log_count = 0; in two different .c files, and you will most likely see the linker report a multiple definition of 'log_count' error during compilation.
-This is why global variables and helper functions that are not intended to be exposed externally must always have static added.
+If you wonder what happens without static—try defining a function named helper in two different .c files.
+You will likely see a linker multiple definition error during compilation.
+This is why global variables and helper functions that aren't meant to be exposed must be marked static.

-Step 4 — Clarify the Three Uses of static
+Step 4 — Clarifying the Three Uses of static

-Having understood scope and linkage, the final dimension is lifetime (storage duration)—the time span from an object's creation to its destruction.
-Lifetime is closely tied to the uses of static, so we will discuss them together.
+Understanding scope and linkage, the last dimension is lifetime (storage duration)—the time span from an object's creation to destruction.
+Lifetime is inseparable from the usage of static, so we discuss them together.

-Automatic lifetime is the most common: ordinary local variables are created when entering their enclosing block and destroyed when leaving it.
-They are stored on the stack, and each time the function is called, the local variables are created anew, and they are gone after the function returns.
+Automatic lifetime is the most common: ordinary local variables are created when the block is entered and destroyed when the block is left.
+They are stored on the stack; every time the function is called, local variables are created once, and they are gone after return.
 This is also why you cannot return a pointer to a local variable—after the function returns, that stack space is reclaimed, the pointer becomes a dangling pointer, and dereferencing it is undefined behavior.

-Objects with static lifetime exist from program startup and live until the program ends.
-This includes all file-scope variables (regardless of whether they have static), as well as local variables declared with static inside functions.
-They are stored in the Data Segment (if they have initial values) or the BSS Segment (if they lack initial values and are automatically initialized to zero).
+Static lifetime objects exist from program startup until program termination.
+This includes all file-scope variables (whether they have static or not) and local variables declared with static inside functions.
+They are stored in the Data Segment (if initialized) or BSS Segment (if uninitialized, automatically initialized to zero).

-Objects with dynamic lifetime are allocated on the heap via malloc/calloc/realloc and are manually managed by the programmer—when to free and when to destroy.
-We will discuss this in detail in a later chapter on memory management.
+Dynamic lifetime objects are allocated on the heap via malloc/calloc/realloc and managed manually by the programmer—when to free and when to destroy.
+We will discuss this in detail in the memory management chapter later.

 #include <stdio.h>